larc/gproshan/README.md

 ## Contributions

 ### CHE implementation
 We have implemented a [Compact Half-Edge (CHE)](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.523.7580) data structure to manipulated the meshes.
-(See the paper: [CHE: A scalable topological data structure for triangular meshes](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.523.7580))
+See the paper: [CHE: A scalable topological data structure for triangular meshes](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.523.7580) for more details.

 ### Geodesics
 We proposed a CPU/GPU parallel algorithm to compute geodesics distances on triangular meshes.
-Our approach is competitive with the current methods and is simple of implement.
+Our approach is competitive with the current methods and is simple to implement.
 Please cite our paper:

 [An Iterative Parallel Algorithm for Computing Geodesic Distances on Triangular Meshes]()